This plant has no fragrance

 This perennial tree-shrub can be used as a shade tree in the garden or a beautiful ornamental feature.
 The scarlet red flowers attract sunbirds which feed off the nectar.
 The seeds are edible and are usually prepared by being roasted and ground.
+This plant may sometimes be referred to as "Hottentot", an offensive term that was historically used to refer to the Khoikhoi, a member of a group of indigenous peoples of South Africa and Namibia.
+We do not support the usage of such a term.
 ZA Distribution: Eastern Cape, Western Cape.

 Collect seeds in winter from browned seedpods which are scattered around the trees.

 Sow seeds during late spring in seed trays with moist, loamy soil.
 Keep in shaded area.
 Water well once a week.
 Germination should take place within 7 days.

 The nectar that is produced by the flowers attracts birds like Lesser Double Collared Sunbirds and Malachite Sunbirds.

 Can survive for extended periods with little watering.